- About the UBC

 Karl is a husband and father of two beautiful girls.
 He enjoys photography and traveling the U.S. in search of the nation’s best burgers.

-Keith Westergaard began as the Department of Education and Training’s Accounts payable coordinator in September of 2016.
-After his first career in customer service and restaurant management, he obtained a Master’s Degree in accounting from UNLV.
+Keith Westergaard began as the Department of Education and Training’s Accounting Coordinator in September of 2016.
+After his first career in customer service and restaurant management, he obtained a master’s degree in accounting from UNLV.
 He spent four years in public accounting, earning his CPA license, as a tax specialist.
 Keith is a member of both the Nevada Society of Certified Public Accounts as well as the American Institute of Certified Public Accountants.

-Michele Klimek joined the DET Team in 2013 and has worked both as an Executive Assistant to the Executive Director and Program Coordinator where she managed the UBC Journeymen, Special Sessions, Director/Coordinator Training, Customer Service and Tradeshow programs.
+Michele Klimek joined the DET Team in 2013 and has worked both as an Executive Assistant to the Executive Director as well as a Program Coordinator, where she managed the UBC Journeymen, Special Sessions, Director/Coordinator Training, Customer Service and Tradeshow programs.
 As the Executive Assistant to the Executive Director, Michele is integral in managing special projects for the department including the design and development of the new Goal Setting online platform.
 Prior to joining the DET Team, Michele worked in the industrial real estate development industry for over twenty years, spending fifteen with the same developer.

 Originally from Northern California, Michele now resides in Las Vegas.
 She is married with two children and enjoys traveling, hiking, and reading.